Open Up (Leftfield song): Critical reception

-Caroline Sullivan from The Guardian wrote that Leftfield and Lydon "has produced a surprisingly excellent one-off single.
+Caroline Sullivan from The Guardian wrote that Leftfield and Lydon "have produced a surprisingly excellent one-off single.
 Lydon is in finest misanthropic form, the subject of his ire his adopted home, Hollywood.
 He has discovered a lower register to offset his nasal bark; this, and LeftField's clattering technomatic beat make him sound positively sinister."
-James Masterton described it as "a rather brilliant piece of dance with Lydon's customary snarling vocals adding to the effect quite brilliantly and giving him a bigger hit than PIL have managed since Rise made No.11 in 1986."
+In his weekly UK chart commentary, James Masterton described it as "a rather brilliant piece of dance with Lydon's customary snarling vocals adding to the effect quite brilliantly and giving him a bigger hit than PIL have managed since 'Rise' made No.11 in 1986."
+David Bennun from Melody Maker viewed it as "an incongruous but necessary arc of bile jetted in the face of positivity."
 Pan-European magazine Music & Media commented, "It's surprising to hear what Johnny Rotten can do to a '90s dance track, and impressive too.
 His classic voice works a thread of hysteria through a basically pumped track from Leftfield.
 A dark piece, well worth checking."

-Andy Beevers from Music Week rated it four out of five.
-He added, "The end result actually lives up to the hype, with Lydon's revitalised ranting carried along by a thumping trance production.
+Andy Beevers from Music Week gave it a score of four out of five, adding, "The end result actually lives up to the hype, with Lydon's revitalised ranting carried along by a thumping trance production.
 It is certain to be a big specialist seller, and it could cross over if the tiny Hard Hands label plays its cards right."
-Brad Beatnik from the RM Dance Update stated that "this really is a remarkable record.
-The combination of Leftfield's deep, dubby rhythms and John Lydon's unique crazed vocals is awesome.
+Sherman at the Controls from NME named it The Club Record the World Needs of the Week, while the magazine's Iestyn George named it Punk Rock Single of the Week, declaring it as Leftfield's "finest moment yet."
+Brad Beatnik from the Record Mirror Dance Update wrote, "This really is a remarkable record.
+The combination of Leftfield's deep, dubby rhythms and John Lydon's unique, crazed vocals is awesome.
 Imagine the pummelling insistency of 'Rez' combined with a near psychotic frenzied vocal and you'll be somewhere near the majesty of this track."
-Another editor, James Hamilton, noted, "Sex Pistol John Lydon quaveringly wails "burn, Hollywood, burn" (among other lyrics) through an actual quite Frankie Goes To Hollywood-like surging chugger".
+Another Record Mirror editor, James Hamilton, noted, "Sex Pistol John Lydon quaveringly wails "burn, Hollywood, burn" (among other lyrics) through an actual quite Frankie Goes To Hollywood-like surging chugger".

-Music video
+Impact and legacy

-A black-and-white music video was produced to promote the single, directed by British director Lindy Heymann.
+"Open Up" was nominated in the category for Tune of the Year at the International Dance Awards 1995.
+In 2014, NME ranked it number 444 in their list of the "500 Greatest Songs of All Time".
+In February 2022, Classic Pop ranked "Open Up" number 38 in their list of the top 40 dance tracks from the 90's.